nlsfung/MMINT_Examples/CDSliceTestSuite/README.txt

 remaining two digits ("23") identifies the test case within that group.

+--- Dependency Rules for Class Diagram Slicer ---

+Since some test cases relate to specific dependency rules, it is useful to first summarise what these are, which will be presented here in the following
+format:

+R00 Type => Rule,

+where "R00" is the placeholder for the unique ID of a dependency rule, "Type" the type of the model element to be sliced (e.g. class in a class diagram), and "Rule" the elements to be included in the slice (e.g. the attributes and operations of the class).
+Unless otherwise stated, it is implicitly assumed that the resulting slices always contain the original element to be sliced.

+As shown in CDMetaModel.png, a class diagram is modelled to contain classes, associations and dependencies, and each class is in turn modelled to contain attributes and operations.
+Thus including the complete class diagram itself, there are six different types of model elements that can be sliced and therefore six different dependency rules, which are as follows:

+R01: Class Diagram => Everything in class diagram
+R02: Class => Owned attributes and operations AND
+              Associations whose source and/or target is the class AND Dependencies whose depender and/or dependee is the class AND Sub-classes AND
+              Nested classes AND
+              Attributes and operations whose type is the class AND Results of applying R02 to R06 to the sliced elements
+R03: Association => Source and target classes
+                    Results of applying R02 to R06 to the sliced elements
+R04: Dependency => Dependee and depender classes
+                   Results of applying R02 to R06 to the sliced elements
+R05: Attribute => The owner class
+                  Results of applying R02 to R06 to the sliced elements
+R06: Operation => The owner class
+                  Results of applying R02 to R06 to the sliced elements

 --- G01 Tests for Specific Dependency Rule ---

 T101 Model: Single empty class (Class A)